How do I decide between webmail and doing it offline?

 well as computers.
 So it makes sense to entrust your emails to the

-try to sell us stuff on the basis of what they find.
-Although Microsoft
+trying to sell us stuff on the basis of what they find.

 There are security issues - if you log in at some internet